Paging Dr. Welby

 '60s, shows like Ben Casey; Dr. Kildare; and Marcus Welby, M.D. instead

-spotlighted patient dilemmas that stood in for larger societal problems.
+spotlighted patient dilemmas that stood in for larger societal

-On one episode in which Dr. Casey took care of a young girl beaten by her
+On one episode in which Dr. Casey took care of a young girl beaten by

 father, his show explored the ramifications of child abuse.
 In another,